 From an office job at Pittsburg State and a handsome fraternity boy from the university.
 From young love they said would never last.
 From a little white house and domesticated bliss and round babies that bounced on her knee.
 She was from washing dishes and washing out diapers.
 From friends who became family and raised each other’s kids, who made their own fun on a Saturday night when money was tight.

-From the Kool-aid house where everyone wanted to hang out and the mom everyone wished was theirs.
+From the Kool-aid house where everyone wanted to hang out with the mom they wished was theirs.
 She was from “I’m gonna come down there and spank some butts!” and “Get outta that, dinner’s almost ready,” and “Be home by midnight and don’t drink and drive.”
 She was from “You can be whatever you want to be,” and “I’m so proud of you.”
 She was from motherhood first and everything else second.

 She was from crockpots and homemade macaroni and cheese and chocolate cake and Christmas braid.
 From birthdays and Easters and Valentine’s Days cards with cash inside.
 From shopping year-round and finding the perfect gift for the perfect person.
 She was from boundless generosity.

 She was from cross-stitched samplers and Precious Moments figurines and Longaberger baskets.
 From Christmas trees in the living room and in the family room and in the kitchen and in the bedroom, decorated with ornaments that aged with her children, each marked with the date and holding the memory of that time.
-She was from Santas; on the hutch, the shelf, the table and the stairs.
-Old World Santas, black Santas, country Santas and ceramic Santas.
-She was from Santa himself coming in at the back door, bringing presents to the little ones on Christmas Eve.
+She was from Santas: on the hutch, the shelf, the table and the stairs.
+Old World Santas, Black Santas, country Santas and ceramic Santas.
+She was from Santa himself (played by PaPa) coming in through the back door on Christmas Eve with presents for the little ones.
 She was from trash bags of torn and crumpled wrapping paper and delicious aromas and bellies too stuffed to move.

 She was from a house bursting with laughter and life and noise, from her dream of a large family come true.
 From shouts of “MeMe!” followed by torpedo hugs around the waist.
 From special weekends and movies in the living room and Barbies and arts and crafts and baking cookies.
 She was from beautiful hands and gentle touches and soft hugs.
 From open arms for everyone who crossed her threshold.
 She was from acceptance and judging no one.